ruppinlab/tcga-microbiome-prediction/README.md

 Hermida LC, Gertz EM, and Ruppin E. Analyzing the tumor microbiome to predict cancer patient survival and drug response.

+To reproduce the work associated with this project, please follow the steps below in order.

 ### Installation

 Install and set up [Miniconda3](https://docs.conda.io/en/latest/miniconda.html)